aggrawal-ankur/gitbook/content/docs/debugging/memory-is-byte-addressable.md

 ***

-The first idea that we are going to verify is:
+We are going to start with the almighty:

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; "_memory is a flat array of byte addressable blocks_".